cloudflare/cloudflare-docs/content/pages/functions/wrangler-configuration.md

   - Specify how Pages Functions should be located to minimize round-trip time.
 Refer to [Smart Placement](/workers/configuration/smart-placement/).

 {{</definitions>}}

 ## Non-inheritable keys

 Non-inheritable keys are configurable at the top-level, but, if any one non-inheritable key is overridden for any environment (ex: `[[env.production.kv_namespaces]]`), all non-inheritable keys must also be specified in the environment config and overridden.
+Refer to [this section](/pages/functions/wrangler-configuration/#important-reminder-for-overrides) for more details.

 {{<definitions>}}

 - `vars` {{<type>}}object{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}

   - A map of environment variables to set when deploying your Function.
-Refer to [Environment variables](/workers/configuration/environment-variables/).
+Refer to [Environment variables](/pages/functions/bindings/#environment-variables).

 - `d1_databases` {{<type>}}object{{</type>}} {{<prop-meta>}}optional{{</prop-meta>}}